zimmnik/provisioner/README.md

 -   **Fedora** 31

 ## Quick Start
-To deploy the cluster you can use :
+To deploy the system you can use :

 ### 1) BareMetal + Kickstart + Ansible
 #### Usage: